danapsta/Deploy/README.md

 ### ***Step5.bat***
 1. References ***variables.bat*** to determine which sections execute using if statements
 2. Deltes any previous script files in the startup folder
-3. Sets the password of the user "nwadmin" to the pre-determined value.
+3. Sets the password of the local admin user to the pre-determined value.
 4. Prompts for domain admin credentials to add PC to the pre-determined domain.
 5. Will reboot PC for a final time if domain join is successful.
 6. Deletes all script files from the Desktop.